LLM4DV: Using Large Language Models for Hardware Test Stimuli Generation: Introduction

-\begin{itemize} \item We design and construct three DUT modules: a Primitive Data Prefetcher Core, an Ibex Instruction Decoder, and an Ibex CPU. \item We propose and develop a framework that uses \textit{prompted LLMs} to generate test stimuli for hardware designs.
-Also, we propose four improvements on the prompting strategies to improve the effectiveness of the generated stimuli. \item We evaluate the framework with the three DUT modules.
-We show that our framework with optimal improvement measures achieves \(98.94\%\), \(86.19\%\), and \(5.61\%\) coverage rates on these modules respectively in a realistic experimental setup.
-We will open-source our framework with these three modules to allow both the machine learning and hardware design communities to experiment their ideas. \end{itemize}
+\item We design and construct three DUT modules: a Primitive Data Prefetcher Core, an Ibex CPU Instruction Decoder, and an Ibex CPU.
+We also select five open-source designs, obtaining a set of DUTs with different testing difficulties.
+We evaluate LLM4DV using these eight DUT modules and introduce a set of evaluation metrics.
+LLMs, with optimized prompt enhancements, achieve coverage rates (a primary metric for measuring verification effectiveness) ranging from 89.74\% to 100\% in a realistic setting.
+We open-source LLM4DV, the workflow and our optimized prompts, alongside these modules to allow the community to experiment with their ideas. \end{itemize}